 - Security Deposit Receipt (§ 554.603): Landlords who demand a security deposit from tenants must provide their name and address for the receipt of communications, the name and address of the financial institution the security deposit will be held, and the tenant’s obligation to provide in writing a forwarding mailing address to the landlord within four (4) days after termination of occupancy.
 A specific notice regarding what a tenant must do if they terminate the lease must also be included, of which can be found in Section 554.603.

 Security Deposit Laws

-Returning to Tenant (§ 554.609): The landlord must return the security deposit, minus any deductions due to damages, to tenants within thirty (30) days after the termination of occupancy.
+Returning to Tenant (§ 554.609): The landlord must return the security deposit (minus any deductions due to damages) to tenants within thirty (30) days after the end-date of their lease term.
 If there are any damages, the landlord must provide an itemized list of damages including an estimation of how must each damaged item will cost to repair, in addition to “the amounts and bases on which he intends to assess the tenant”.